Skip to Content

 Don’t have time to read the full article?

-You can’t go wrong booking this scenic 20-minute flight over Vancouver and the surrounding area!
-See iconic landmarks, mountains, and the harbor from above.
+Our personal FAVORITE seaplane tour is this scenic 20-minute flight over Vancouver and the surrounding area.
+You get to see the city’s famous landmarks, nearby mountains, and the harbor from above!

 The BEST Vancouver Seaplane Tours